Down’s Syndrome Live in Care for Elderly and Younger People

 Premature aging is a characteristic of adults with Down’s syndrome, as is dementia, memory loss, and impaired judgment similar to that occurring in individuals with Alzheimer disease.
 Sunshine Care has many years of experience in helping individuals with support plans geared to their specific needs and health conditions.

 Down’s Syndrome Training and Facilities

-Our Sunshine Live in Carer Companions are well trained and motivated to both help and direct where appropriate.
+Our Sunshine Live in Carer Companions are well trained and motivated to both help and direct where appropriate in down syndrome support.
 Our on-going training facilities and research motivates our staff to sharpen their skills and find new ways of understanding and enabling their Down’s syndrome clients.
 Our specialist carers have the opportunity to study an NVQ 3 that is focused on supported living services.
 There are many facilities in the community for those with Down’s syndrome such as social events, education, therapies, both psychological and physical; exercise, massage, sport faculties and much more.
 Sunshine Care is dedicated to providing a service for Down’s syndrome and a quality of life that is unequalled elsewhere.
 With assistance from family and live in carers, many adults with Down’s syndrome have developed the skills required to hold jobs and to live independently well into later adult life.